NCOIL Adopts Five New Model Laws at Annual Meeting in San Antonio

 NCOIL URGES CONGRESS TO PASS NFIP REAUTHORIZATION LEGISLATION

-Belmar, NJ – The National Council of Insurance Legislators (NCOIL) urges a timely reauthorization of the National Flood Insurance Program (NFIP) before its expiration on September 30th.
+Belmar, NJ – The National Council of Insurance Legislators (NCOIL) is calling for a timely reauthorization of the National Flood Insurance Program (NFIP) ahead of its expiration on September 30th.
 The NFIP is a program that makes federally-backed flood insurance available in those states and communities that agree to adopt and enforce flood-plain management ordinances to reduce future flood damage.
 The program provides flood insurance to property owners, renters and businesses, and having this coverage helps them recover faster when floodwaters recede.

 ###